+Governance

-Governance considerations are significant to Tisséo Collectivités' credit profile.
-Standards of governance are high, reflected in prudent budgetary practices and sophisticated planning.
-Financial management is characterised by a somewhat complex debt structure and a high cost of debt, reflecting legacy transactions.
+We assess the influence of governance on Tisseo Collectivites' credit profile as neutral to low, captured in a G-2 governance issuer profile score.
+The institutional structure as well as governance practices, including prudent budgetary practices and sophisticated planning, are supportive.
+At the same time, financial management is characterised by a somewhat complex debt structure and a high cost of debt, reflecting legacy transactions.